Miloš Karišik

-Miloš Karišik (Serbian Cyrillic: Милош Каришик; born 7 October 1988) is a Serbian professional footballer who plays as a centre-back for Bosnian Premier League club Sloboda Tuzla.
+Miloš Karišik (Serbian Cyrillic: Милош Каришик; born 7 October 1988) is a Serbian professional footballer who plays as a centre-back.

 Club career

 Karišik came through the youth system at Partizan, alongside Miloš Bosančić, Nenad Marinković, and Miralem Sulejmani, among others.
 He made his senior debuts with affiliated side Teleoptik, making over 100 competitive appearances over the course of six seasons.
 In the 2011 winter transfer window, Karišik joined Serbian SuperLiga side Smederevo until the end of the campaign.

 In the summer of 2011, Karišik was transferred to Czech club Slovan Liberec.
 He spent five seasons there, winning one Czech First League title and one Czech Cup trophy.
 During his stay at the club, Karišik collected 62 appearances in all competitions, failing to make any in his final season.

 In July 2016, after spending five years abroad, Karišik returned to his homeland and signed with Javor Ivanjica.
 He then signed with Bosnian Premier League club Krupa in July 2018.
 Ahead of the 2019–20 season, Karišik joined Dinamo Pančevo.

 On 22 July 2020, he came back to Krupa, signing a contract with the club.
 Karišik played his first official game since his return on 2 August 2020, a league match against Sarajevo.